abacusorg/AbacusSummit/docs/data-products.rst

 header field.

 The conversion of proper km/s to comoving redshift-space displacement may be achieved by multiplying by ``BoxSize/VelZSpace_to_kms``.
-The second factor gets to unit-box comoving RSD, and the first brings it to BoxSize-box.
+The numerator brings it from unit-box to BoxSize-box, and the denominator brings it to comoving RSD.

 Known Bugs
 ~~~~~~~~~~